Randy & the Goats

 Catalog ID: 5562

-This one's pretty obscure, but I suspect it's only a matter of time until someone discovers it's low-fi charms, word gets out, and it becomes a sought after and extremely pricey collectable.
+This one's pretty obscure, but I suspect it's only a matter of time until someone discovers it's low-fi charms, word gets out, and it becomes a sought after and in-demand and pricey collectable.

-They were apparently from upstate New York and the line up showcased drummer Rob Cenci, guitarist/keyboard player Mark Chmielinski, bassist Doug Harris, and front man/singer/guitarist Randy Would.
-Released in 1981, most of their one and only LP was recorded in Rensselar, New York's Cathedral Studios with Chmielinski producing.
+They were apparently from upstate New York and the line up showcased drummer Rob Cenci, bassist Doug Harris and front man/singer/guitarist Randy Would (aka Mark Chmielinski).
+I'm clueless as to why the performance credits reflected Chmielinski and Would separately - songwriting concerns?
+Released in 1981, most of their one and only LP was recorded in Rensselar, New York's Cathedral Studios with Would/Chmielinski producing.
 Two tracks were done at Trod Nossel Studios in Wallingford, Connecticut.

 Lam" track listing: